Rating — 4.8·15 min·July 9, 2024

 Roles involved: business analyst, UI/UX designer

-The dedicated efforts of a business analyst and a designer bring an interactive, clickable app prototype to life.
-This prototype may differ from the final version of the app, but it should present all the screens and model the entire user journey.
+The dedicated efforts of a business analyst and a designer bring an interactive, clickable prototype of your app to life.
+This isn’t the final version of the app.
+Its purpose is to model the entire user journey and decide on the design of key screens.

-Testing a prototype helps you test the UX and make sure the design is intuitive and user-friendly.
-But an interactive prototype also pursues another critical goal: collecting the first user feedback so you can take measures to improve your product or pivot if needed.
+The prototype helps you test the UX and make sure the design is intuitive and user-friendly.
+But an interactive prototype also pursues another critical goal: collecting user feedback so you can improve your product or pivot if needed.

-To test your idea more thoroughly, your team may deliver several prototypes and compare users’ feedback after trying them all.
+To thoroughly test your idea, your team may deliver several prototypes and compare users’ feedback after trying each of them.

 Stage deliverables: